-On these grounds, the Board of Directors is pleased to submit a recommendation to the General Assembly to distribute cash dividend of 5% of the share capital to the company's shareholders with a total value of KD 750,000 and to pay Directors' remuneration of KD 2,500 for each member.
+On these grounds, the Board of Directors is pleased to make a recommendation to the Ordinary General Assembly to distribute a cash dividend of 5% of the share capital to the Company's shareholders amounting to KD 750,000.

-Finally, we extend our thanks and appreciation to all members of the company at all administrative and technical levels for their sincere efforts exerted in achieving our accomplishments, thanks to Allah Almighty.
-Also, we hope to all our esteemed shareholders' continuous prosperity and success, Allah willing.
+In conclusion, I would like to take this opportunity to extend our thanks and appreciation to members of the Company at all administrative and technical levels for their sincere efforts exerted in achieving our accomplishments, thanks to Allah Almighty.
+Also, we wish to all our esteemed shareholders continuous prosperity and success, Allah willing.